Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Boilermakers have covered the spread once this year when underdogs by 3 points or more (in two chances).

-- Purdue's games this season have not gone over the total in six opportunities.
+- Purdue's games this year have not gone over the total in six opportunities.

-- When Purdue puts up more than 19.3 points, it is 3-0 against the spread and 3-0 overall.
+- Purdue is 3-0 against the spread and 3-0 overall in games when it records more than 19.3 points.

-- In games that Purdue churns out over 225.8 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Purdue picks up more than 225.8 yards, the team is 3-3 against the spread and 4-2 overall.

-- This season the Boilermakers have turned the ball over eight times, four more than the Badgers' takeaways (4).
+- The Boilermakers have turned the ball over eight times this season, four more turnovers than the Badgers have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.